CoffeeStraw/PyonFX/docs/tutorials/first_steps/03_time_and_space.md

 l.end_time = 500
 ```

 This sets the line to display from 0ms to 500ms (half a second).
-Each time you call `io.write_line(l)`, PyonFX will add this line to the output with whatever timing and properties you've set.

 **2. Positioning Properties**